by L’Artisan Parfumeur

 An exquisite scent

-We recognize immediately the purity of the orange blossom, gentle and exquisite.
+We immediately recognise the purity of the orange blossom, gentle and exquisite.
 It seems weightless, lifted towards the skies.
 The molecular imprint of white tea mixes with the fresh petals.
-Then come the downy musk and the ambrox overdose which creates an effect of silk on a skin warmed by the sun.
+Then comes the downy musk and the ambrox overdose which creates an effect of silk on skin warmed by the sun.
 Finally, the tonka bean with its lightly almond facet echoes argan, that one finds everywhere in the valley.Shop Histoire d’Orangers